Where am I?

-“So you are just as unfortunate as I,” she closes her eyes as and heaves a deep, heavy sigh.
+“So you are just as unfortunate as I, it seems,” she closes her eyes and heaves a deep, heavy sigh.
 “I wonder if, even if I were not nobility, life would still be just as miserable…”

-“What should one do, if they may never have what they desire?” she mutters before sighing, gazing away from me with a dour look on her.
+“What should one do, if they may never have what they desire?” she mutters before sighing, gazing away from me with a dour look on her face.